 Passion, power, corruption, jealousy, magic and betrayal intersect in Shakespeare’s exhilarating telling of the story of Rome’s collapse from republic to dictatorship.
 Presented by Prospect with a distinct twist.

-The Whipping Man by Mathew Lopez, Directed by David Barbaree
+4000 Miles by Amy Herzog, Directed by David Barbaree

 November 21 – December 7

 After suffering a major loss while on a cross-country bike trip, 21 year-old Leo seeks solace from his grandmother Vera in her small apartment.
 Over the course of a single month, these unlikely roommates infuriate, bewilder, and ultimately reach each other.
 4000 Miles looks at how two outsiders find their way in today’s world.
 Herzog’s dramatic comedy was a 2013 Pulitzer Prize Finalist for Drama and the winner of the 2012 Obie Award for Best New Play.